YOYOPIG/PM2.5-Prediction/README.md

-# PM2.5 Prediction Server
+# PM2.5 Prediction
-This is a program that receives data sent by the sensors and saves into the database (mongoDB).
+This is the main project repository.
+The following folders contain:
+* **http server** - The server for the phone app
+* **server** - The server for sensors to connect